vinci1it2000/schedula/README.rst

     b. (optional) Install documents.
     c. (optional) Install sources.

-If you have already have a suitable python installation, skip step 1.
+If you have already have a suitable python-3 installation with all scientific packages updated to their latest version, skip the 1st stage.

 ..
 Note::
+    **Installing Python under Windows:**

-    The program requires CPython-3, and depends on *numpy*, *scipy*, *pandas*, *sklearn* and *matplotlib* libraries that require a native C-compiler.
+    The program requires CPython-3, and depends on *numpy*, *scipy*, *pandas*, *sklearn* and *matplotlib* libraries that require a native C-compiler to install.

     For that reason, in *Windows* it is strongly suggested **NOT to install the standard CPython distribution** that comes up first if you google